Axlefublr/boomer/README.md

 # This fork's changes

-`s` does the same thing as `0`. `0` might as well be impossible to press when you're using the mouse.
+<kbd>s</kbd> does the same thing as <kbd>0</kbd>. <kbd>0</kbd> might as well be impossible to press when you're using the mouse.

-`d` does almost the same thing as `0`: it keeps the same position, instead or resetting it.
+<kbd>d</kbd> does almost the same thing as <kbd>0</kbd>: it keeps the same position, instead or resetting it.

 The biggest, and most important change, is how the zooming happens.

 In upstream, the more you zoom in, the more effort it takes to zoom in further.
-This is not true *technically*, because of how scaling works, but that's how it *feels*.
+I'm guessing that either Tsoding didn't mind that behavior, or made it that way to avoid accidental overscrolling.

-In this fork, it is smoothed out by using a logarithmic algorithm.
-Now, the effort you need to put in to scroll further feels similar, regardless of the current scale.
+In this fork, instead of adding velocity flatly any time you scroll to zoom, the velocity is multiplied by the current scale.
+This results in that the effort you need to put in to scroll doesn't change depending on your current zoom level.

 ## Dependencies